MVivien/ecde-md-contents/30_marine_heatwaves.md

 <br />**Supporting Information**

 Further information about this application can be found in the [ECDE application User Guide](https://confluence.ecmwf.int/display/ECDE/1.+Interactive+European+Climate+Data+Explorer%3A+User+Guide) and the [Data and datasets underpining the ECDE](https://confluence.ecmwf.int/display/ECDE/2.+ECDE+indicators+and+input+datasets).
-Related information also be found in other sections of the EEA site:
+Related information can also be found in other sections of the EEA site:
 The Index based interactive EEA report: Open ocean - Marine heatwaves ([link](https://www.eea.europa.eu/publications/europes-changing-climate-hazards-1/open-ocean/open-ocean-marine-heatwave)).